uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/6-io-streams.md

 1. If you redirect to a file that does not exist, that file will be created.

-2. If you redirect to a file that already exists, the contents of that file will be overwritten.
+2. If you redirect to a file that already exists, the contents of that file will be **overwritten**.

 You can use the append operator (`>>`) to append the output of command to the end of an existing file rather than overwrite the contents of that file.